Green Party (Norway): Ideology

 The Green Party is one of the global ecologist and environmentalist political parties and movements.
 As a member of the pan-European European Green Party, the Norwegian Greens subscribe to social progressivism and social justice.
 The main focus of the party is environmental protection and ecological sustainability.
 The party seeks to introduce a tax on wasteful consumption, and to reorganise the food industry.
 The Greens have also pledged support for a reform in the agrarian industry, increasing the production of organic crops and strengthening the eco-friendly agricultural sector.

+The Green Party defines itself as intersectional feminist.
+Its youth wing works closely with the Initiative for Inclusive Feminism and has been one of the organizers of Inclusive March 8.
+In 2025 Frøya Sjursæther called for a reckoning with transphobia.
+In 2025 the Green Party was among the signatories of a call for an inclusive feminism with about 30 other organizations.

 The Green Party seeks to reduce the Norwegian petroleum extraction in order to counteract serious climate change.
 The proposal is to stop extraction by 2040.

 The Green Party is also in favor of the replacement of the monarchy with a republican form of government.